Tobzid/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- fills memory with a constant byte.
+function that copies memory area.